shpml/fundamentals/00_chapter/03_lesson.md

 ### Exercises

 What makes this book interactive are the exercises!
 Exercises are how we'll practice the concepts introduced in each Unit.
-The exercises use a code editor (JSBin) which allows you to practice right here, in the book.
+The exercises use a code editor (JS Bin) which allows you to practice right here, in the book.
 If you want to save your code, you'll need to hit the "Save" button on the top left of the JSBin editor which will open a new browser.

 Here's an example.
 Click the tabs to get used to the navigation.